The first step in removing

 Anything stronger like a commercially available mould remover may

-remove the waterproofing from the canvas, so you may need to apply a
+remove the waterproofing from the canvas, so you will need to

-If you need to reseal your canvas check to see if there is a tag
+If you need to reseal your canvas check to see if there is a canvas

 manufacturers name & care instructions.
 If not, give the camper

-trailer manufacturer a ring & ask which canvas waterproofer they
+trailer manufacturer a ring & ask which canvas waterproofing they

-Proof which is water washup.
+Proof is silicone based & is water washup.
 If used on the wrong canvas type it can

 leave a milky residue, particularly noticeable on dark coloured